WordPress/gutenberg/packages/react-native-editor/README.md

 Then, to run the UI tests on iOS:

-`yarn test:e2e:ios:local`
+`npm run native test:e2e:ios:local`

 and for Android:

-`yarn test:e2e:android:local`
+`npm run native test:e2e:android:local`

-To run a single test instead of the entire suite, use `yarn device-tests:local`.
+To run a single test instead of the entire suite, use `npm run native device-tests:local`.
 Here's an example that runs only `gutenberg-editor-paragraph.test`:

 `TEST_RN_PLATFORM=ios yarn device-tests:local gutenberg-editor-paragraph.test`